California to let college athletes sign endorsement deals

 “The NCAA is a dictatorship,” the former Michigan State star told reporters Monday.
 “I’m tired of seeing people get ripped off, and I’m tired of seeing these college athletes being ripped off.”

-Before the governor signed the law, the NCAA threatened to bar California universities from competition, meaning powerhouses like the University of Southern California, UCLA, Stanford and the University of California, Berkeley, could find themselves banned.
+Before the governor signed the law, the NCAA threatened to bar California universities from competition, meaning powerhouses such as the University of Southern California, UCLA, Stanford and the University of California, Berkeley, could find themselves banned.

 If that were to happen, California schools could form a new governing body and get schools from like-minded states to join, in a threat to the NCAA’s dominance.